 If you do one thing…

-Explore the Testaccio Market which combines traditional Italian fresh market stands with street food stalls like the popular panino shop Mordi e Vai.
+Explore the Testaccio Market, which combines traditional Italian fresh market stands with street food stalls like the popular panini shop Mordi e Vai.